Call for Submissions is

-Join us IN-PERSON in Dallas, TX.
-Share your insight, ask questions, learn from the experts/innovators and see new products at the 2026 IEEE International Symposium on Electromagnetic Compatibility, Signal & Power Integrity.
+Join us IN-PERSON in Portland, Oregon.
+Share your insight, ask questions, learn from the experts/innovators and see new products at the 2027 IEEE International Symposium on Electromagnetic Compatibility, Signal & Power Integrity.
 Your published paper will be seen by thousands in the EMC community and across the wide array of disciplines that look to the IEEE EMC Society for technical guidance.
-In addition, it will be uploaded to IEEE Xplore® with the exposure and recognition that brings.
+In addition, your paper will be uploaded to IEEE Xplore® and receive the exposure and recognition that brings.

 Technical Papers